LivePersonInc/knowledge-center-archive/_release/February 2021/week-of-february-15th.md

 ## [Instagram] User profile visibility
 ### Type: New Functionality

 Agents will be able to retrieve user profile information from Instagram that can be used to personalize the experience of people interacting with your business.
-It will allow agents to see the consumer name and profile picture of the consumer that they are interacting with in the Agent Workspace.
+This will allow agents to see the name and profile picture of the consumer that they are interacting with in the Agent Workspace.

 **Limitations:**
 * For EU users, consumer names and profile pictures from Instagram will not be shown in the Conversational Cloud.
 Consumer name will display as “Instagram User”.